Hubli, situated 420 km. North of Bangalore

 6:00- 7:30 PM: Lake Unkal and Bund Garden

 7:45- 8:30: Shopping Can

+alike.
 Finally with all the sightseeing and shopping done, get ready to bid this wonderful city a goodbye!